 - Print the document by clicking the printer icon on the toolbar or via the Print command in the File menu.

-When requesting extended time off, a few important things that you need to consider include:
+Common reasons for requesting a leave of absence from work include illness, becoming a parent, a family emergency, a traumatic event, etc. When requesting extended time off, a few important things that you need to consider include:

 - If your request for a leave of absence is approved, verify if there is a specific form that you need to submit so that your leave is properly documented.